 If your cost basis is incorrect and a CPA or other tax professional prepared your return, reach out and request that they review the return and file an amended return on your behalf.
 If you prepared the return yourself, you will likely need professional assistance to file an amended return.

 For WJA clients, we offer a complimentary review of your tax return to identify whether the sales of RSUs or other performance shares have been reported correctly.
-This is a service routinely provided by our in-house tax department which exists to provide our clients with high-quality year-round tax planning and compliance
+Our in-house tax department routinely provides this service to provide our clients with high-quality, year-round tax planning and compliance.

-If you have any questions as to whether you have been double-taxed on the sale of your RSUs or performance shares, act now.
+If you have any questions about whether you have been double-taxed on selling your RSUs or performance shares, act now.
 The stakes are high.
 You should not pay more to the IRS than is required.
-Schedule a conversation with an advisor to discuss your tax situation and its role in your overarching financial plan today.
+Schedule a conversation with an advisor today to discuss your tax situation and its role in your overarching financial plan.